Tangible Movement <-- click to visit the website.

 How the money will be used:

--To cover the cost of hiring professionals in the field of mental health to do workshops for young adults struggling with gender identity and issues of sexuality.
+-To cover the cost of hiring professionals in the field of mental health to do workshops for youth and adults struggling with mental health conditions, addiction, and sexual and gender identity issues.

 How soon we need the funds:

 Your contribution will be used immediately towards programs and efforts listed above.
 Stay connected to keep in the know of how and where we are making a difference because of you!

 It has taken me years to come to terms with my addictions, sexuality, depression and abuse.
 I could not have come as far as I have without a lot of help.
 Most of the help cost a lot of money which subsequently left me bankrupt and living out of my car.
 I was homeless battling sobriety because I had spent my last dollar on the cost of treatment and professional help.
 I want to pay forward what I have received over the years and potentially save lives in the process.
 Please make a donation today. -- Torri Shack